 These take-home exams will be open book.
 You may use the textbook, your own notes, your own homework assignments, all class handouts, including solution sets for homework assignments, but you should not consult books other than our primary textbook.
 You may use as much time as you want to complete the exam, as long as it is turned in by the deadline.
 Your completed exam must be solely your own work; you should not consult anyone else in doing the exam.
 The reason for giving open-book, take-home exams is that in real life we generally do physics problems without time pressure and with access to resource materials, and I want to see how you perform under those circumstances.

-The contributions of the midterm to the the overall grade will be weighted to reflect the amount of material covered; these percentages are given on the syllabus.
 Solution sets for the exams will be available as pdf files linked to the syllabus after the exams are turned in.

 V. Additional course policies